GraphQLGuide/book/text/bg.md

 The term *server* may refer to:

-1. a computer connected to a network (usually the internet)
+1. A computer connected to a network (usually the internet).
-2. a process running on that computer that listens to one or more ports
+2. A process running on that computer that listens to one or more ports.
-3. the group of computers/processes that share the responsibility of handling requests
+3. The group of computers/processes that share the responsibility of handling requests.

-In web development, servers are usually either static file servers (which serve files like our HTML, images, and JS bundle), application (app) servers (the ones that power our API and that the client talks to) or database servers. *Server-side* either means app servers or everything that’s not the client-side (including file, app, and database servers, as well as any other servers they talk to).
+In web development, servers are usually either static file servers (which serve files like our HTML, images, and JS bundle), application (app) servers (the ones that power our API and that the client talks to), or database servers. *Server-side* either means app servers or everything that’s not the client-side (including file, app, and database servers, as well as any other servers they talk to).

 # Databases

 Databases are organized collections of data stored on a computer.
 That computer is called a *database server*, and the computer querying the database (usually an app server) is called the *database client*.
 Different databases organize their data differently, store it differently, and communicate differently.
-There are two types of database storage: *in-memory* (the data is stored in RAM, and would be lost in the event of a power outage) and *persistent* (the data is stored on disk—a hard drive or SSD).
+There are two types of database storage: *in-memory* (the data is stored in RAM, and would be lost in a power outage) and *persistent* (the data is stored on disk—a hard drive or SSD).
 [Redis](#redis) is primarily used as an in-memory database, whereas [MongoDB](#mongodb) and [SQL](#sql) databases are usually used as persistent databases.

 There are two main categories of databases: